SoheibBiga/GeoStation/Documentation_API/API_Satellite.md

 This REST API is free but is limited to **1000 transactions/hour**.
 If API used in improper ways, user will be limited or blocked.

+Each request takes approximately 8 seconds on Raspberry Pi 3.

 ####Login
 ***
 Each transaction must be identified and authorized with a license key.